 In order to differentiate their products, pet food companies will use marketing tricks such as:

--Attractive packaging, often with photos of vegetables, fruits, and skinless, boneless fresh meats
+-Attractive packaging, often with photos of vegetables, fruits, and skinless, boneless fresh or roasted meats

 -Making bold claims of robust health and longevity